mrkmg/vzcontrol/README.md

 VZControl - v0.5.2
 =========

-A CLI enviroment to monitor/administrate multiple OpenVZ Host machines and the containers on them.
+A CLI environment to monitor/administrate multiple OpenVZ Host machines and the containers on them.
 It is written in php5, and uses standard tools such as vzctl and vzmigrate to facilitate all actions.

 Overview
 --------

 VzControl is run from a command line, and gives you an interface to perform actions very easily.
-All commands are based on the standard *nix utility names, so the learning curve should be mininal.
+All commands are based on the standard *nix utility names, so the learning curve should be minimal.
 The actions include the following and more.

 - List containers on some/all OpenVZ Hosts